 Collection: Oman

-Overview of the Oman Flag Design and Colors
+Overview of the Oman Flag Design and Color

 At the heart of Omani national identity, the flag presents a striking combination of colors and layout.
 Composed of three horizontal bands, colored white, red, and green, and a vertical red band at the hoist, the arrangement is both unique and meaningful.
 The topmost stripe is white, symbolizing peace and prosperity.
 The central band, significantly more comprehensive than the others, is red, deeply ingrained in Oman's history, evoking the sacrifices made during the struggle for freedom.
 The bottom stripe is green, an emblem of the fertility of the land and Oman's commitment to agriculture and environmental stewardship.
 This tricolor, with its bold red pillar on the side, not only distinguishes the Oman flag visually from those of other nations but also embeds within it the core values and aspirations of the Omani people.